pohlm01/master-thesis/2_preliminaries.typ

 // - Now, each issued certificate must be logged publically, such that domain owners can be notified about certificates issued on their name

 Browser vendors ship a list of #glspl("ca") which are trusted to issue genuine certificates only.
-As of 21.09.2024, there are 153 trusted root #glspl("ca") for Firefox and 135 for Chrome @firefox_root_store @chrome_root_store.
+As of 21.09.2024, there are 153 trusted root #glspl("ca") built into Firefox and 135 in Chrome @firefox_root_store @chrome_root_store.
-If only a single @ca misbehaves, this can tremendously impact the whole system.
+If only a single @ca misbehaves, this can tremendously impact the security of the whole system.
 One infamous example is the security breach of DigiNotar in 2011, which allowed the attacker to listen into the connection of about 300,000 Iranian citizens with Google. @diginotar
 This was possible, because the domain owner, i.e., Google, could not know that a certificate was issued in their name.